Generations of Frontier Legacy

 The house began as a double-pen log cabin with an open dogtrot through the center.
 It was a story and a half with a sleeping loft on the second floor.
 It was built primarily of locally harvested ash logs with walnut used for the sills and much of the trim work.
 Eventually, the dogtrot was closed in, the exterior was covered in walnut weatherboarding, and the interior was finished with plaster and lathe.

-In addition to the family cemetery, there are graves of enslaved persons on the property.
+In addition to the family cemetery, there are graves of enslaved people on the property.
 The Boone family's enslaved people were instrumental in the operation of the homestead and all of the Boones’ agricultural pursuits.
 Many of the formerly enslaved individuals continued to live on or near the homestead properties after the Civil War.
 Of the numerous headstones, only two have names inscribed on them.

 After the deaths of Nathan and Olive, the homestead stood unmarked for more than eight decades.
 Nathan’s grave had no inscription of his name, and his story was almost lost.
 However, efforts by citizen historians of Ash Grove began to shine a light on his importance in Missouri history.
 In 1942, a memorial marker recognizing Nathan’s service in the dragoons was placed on his grave by the Daughters of the American Revolution.
 A matching headstone was placed on Olive’s grave in 1985 by the Ash Grove community.
 The Missouri Department of Natural Resources acquired the property in 1991.